-- 1. Declaring that Respondents have violated NEPA, the CWA, the ESA, and the applicable regulations implementing those statutes, and also have acted arbitrarily, capriciously, and contrary to law under the APA, and unlawfully withheld action required by law in violation of the APA; - 2.
-Setting aside the Corps' April 2014 FEIS, July 2017 ROD, September 2017 CWA Section 404 permit, and the Corps' October 26, 2018 decision not to conduct any supplemental NEPA review; the Service's June 17, 2016 biological opinion; and the Service's and the Corps' October 26, 2018 decision not to reinitiate ESA consultation; and remanding those matters to the Corps and the Service for further consideration consistent with federal law; - 3.
-Enjoining the Corps and the Service from taking any further actions in furtherance of this project until those agencies have fully complied with federal law;
+1. Declaring that Respondents have violated NEPA, the CWA, the ESA, and the applicable regulations implementing those statutes, and also have acted arbitrarily, capriciously, and contrary to law under the APA, and unlawfully withheld action required by law, in violation of the APA;

+2. Setting aside the Corps' April 2014 FEIS, July 2017 ROD, September 2017 CWA Section 404 permit, and October 2018 decision not to conduct any supplemental NEPA review; the Service's June 2016 biological opinion; the Service's and the Corps' October 2018 and July 2020 decisions not to reinitiate ESA consultation; the Service's April 2020 withdrawal letter and the accompanying withdrawal of the biological opinion, and the Corps' reliance on the Service's June 2016 biological opinion and on the Service's April 2020 withdrawal letter and the accompanying withdrawal of the biological opinion; and remanding those matters to the Corps and the Service for further consideration consistent with federal law;

+3. Enjoining the Corps and the Service from taking any further actions in furtherance of this project until those agencies have fully complied with federal law;

-- 4. Awarding Petitioners their costs of litigation, including reasonable expert fees and attorneys' fees, pursuant to the Equal Access to Justice Act, 28 U.S.C. § 2412, the ESA's citizen suit provision, 16 U.S.C. § 1540(g)(4), and/or any other applicable provision of law; and - 5.
-Granting Petitioners such further relief as may be necessary and appropriate or as the Court deems just and proper.
+4. Awarding Petitioners their costs of litigation, including reasonable expert fees and attorneys' fees, pursuant to the Equal Access to Justice Act, 28 U.S.C. § 2412, the ESA's citizen suit provision, 16 U.S.C. § 1540(g)(4), and/or any other applicable provision of law; and

+5. Granting Petitioners such further relief as may be necessary and appropriate or as the Court deems just and proper.